WTTJ/welcome-bits/README.md

 <summary>Why we decided to create Welcome Bits</summary>
 <p>

 Learning and sharing knowledge is part of the engineering team DNA.
-Since the beginning, Jungle Labs sessions are for instance organized each month so that developers in the team can spend a day away from their daily tasks to learn new stuff, grow technically, and share it with the rest of the team (which is not always an easy exercice for the shyest people among us).
+Since the beginning, Jungle Labs sessions are for instance organized each month so that developers in the team can spend a day away from their daily tasks to learn new stuff, grow technically, and share it with the rest of the team (which is not always an easy exercise for the shyest people among us).

 So it seemed part of a continuing process to extend this learning and sharing experience to the outside world, meaning you, dear readers.
 And we hope you will enjoy reading it as much as we enjoyed writing it!</p>
 </details>